patriksimek/vm2/README.md

 ## VM

-VM is a simple sandbox, without `require` feature, to synchronously run an untrusted code.
+VM is a simple sandbox, without `require` feature, to run an untrusted code.
 Only JavaScript built-in objects + Buffer are available.

 **Options:**